If you have not yet read “All Of Us Monsters,” I highly recommend that you STOP NOW! Major spoilers ahead!

 Instantly my heart surged in my chest, my brain evoking the shadowy form of a monstrous creature, a man but more, tall and strong and… featureless, in my scrambled memory.
 Want, and guilt, and a host of other emotions I couldn’t understand the source for flared, near to the point of pain.
 What had he called out?
 What was my name?
 Tears of frustration welled.
 Perhaps they overflowed, mixing with the rain drops that ran down my face, but it was impossible to tell.

 Something had happened to me, that much was clear.
 Something that had a direct hand in my current state of strandedness and amnesia, but I couldn’t remember what.
 The realization induced a horrible, bubbling anxiety in my chest, but I couldn’t allow it to paralyze me.
-If I wallowed here, I would freeze to death; my instincts knew that much.
+If I wallowed here, I would freeze to death.
 I breathed deeply, willing myself to hone in on the most immediate of my predicaments: the elements.
 I needed to find shelter, and warmth.
 I needed to move.

-Rolling waves sewn in blue threads were situated down at the bottom, the map’s Southernmost point.
-Grass and trees and rivers wound above it, and at the very top of the depiction, a mountain range.
-Stitched by dark gray, it stretched across the tapestry, creating a domineering Northern border.
+I thought harder, the phantasia clearing further.
+Rolling waves sewn in blue threads- the End Seas- decorated the bottom of the portrayal in a delineation of the Mapped World’s Southernmost border.
+Grass and trees and hills and rivers wound above the illustrated oceans, until finally, at the very top of the map… a mountain range.
+Stitched by dark gray, it stretched across the tapestry, forming a domineering Northern border.
 The peaks and rocks embroidered to create the range’s image were sharp, and treacherous, and dense, just like the landscape surrounding me.
-And there was a name sewn across them, thick white letters that said…
+And there was a name sewn across them, in thick white letters.
+It read…

 A shot of warmth spread through me at the small success.
-The name did nothing to help me directionally, but the triumph of recovered memory was motivating, and I took a determined but careful step forward.
-With my bare feet and the extra slickness caused by the rain, the jagged terrain felt especially dangerous.
-Just a single slip could cause me to tumble down one of the many drop-offs, where I’d likely be impaled by a blade-like spike.
+Naming my location did nothing to help me directionally, of course, and neither did it begin to explain why I was where I was in the first place.
+But the triumph of recovered memory was motivating, and I took a determined but careful step forward.
+With my bare feet, and the extra slickness caused by the rain, the jagged terrain of the North Mountains felt especially dangerous.
+Just a single slip could send me tumbling down one of the many drop-offs, where I’d likely be impaled on a blade-like spike.
 Again I breathed deeply to stave off panic, inching myself over boulders, slippery stones, and a few intriguing black hunks that were more like glass than rock.

 Eventually I crossed into a sort of natural tunnel between two cliff faces, receiving some glorious momentary protection from the rain.
 At the far end of the pass, a slight glow was visible, and my insides fluttered with excitement.
 Could there be fire waiting at the end of the stretch?
 The idea of warm licking flames was nearly enough to send me into sobs of want.